Table of Contents

 12. Malaysia Day

-Not to be confused with Merdeka Day, Malaysia Day is celebrated on September 16th to commemorate the formation of Malaysia in 1963 when the Federation of Malaya united with Sabah, Sarawak, and Singapore (which later left in 1965).
+Not to be confused with Merdeka Day, Malaysia Day is celebrated on September 16th to remember the formation of Malaysia in 1963 when the Federation of Malaya united with Sabah, Sarawak, and Singapore (which later left in 1965).

 13. Awal Muharram